youminkim/thecatpaws/books/bunbun.md

 Dinner was SO nice.
 We found some STEAK in the rubbish bin.
 Yes, STEAK.
 In a rubbish bin.
 I know right?
 Wait… that’s… a very strong smell…
 I think I know why they threw it away… I am going to vomit .... wait I think I have a bucket… somewhere in the middle… of my collection pile… Wait a sec diary…

 Okay, I finished v o m i t i n g.
 It’s so disgusting I refuse to write the word properly.
 I’m going to rest while my brother finds some better food.
 Before I go to sleep, let me tell you something super cool.
 I can now read the time in human clocks!
-So whenever I need the time, I can just check the human clock I can see in the window above.
+So whenever I need the time, I can just check the human clock I can see through the window above.
 So COOL!

 Ummm… I just checked the time and a few hours have passed since my brother left to get food.
 And my brother is nowhere to be found!!!
 I’m sure he would not leave me right???